 With the saltwater of the Far South Coast of NSW and the crystal clear water of the Snowy Mountains running through his veins, Jack Biilmann has been surrounded by inspiration his whole life.
-After five years of national and international touring, six single releases, thousands of Spotify plays and two full length albums.
+After five years of national and international touring, six single releases, thousands of Spotify plays and three albums.
 Biilmann has paved a reputation as one of Australia’s most talented singer/songwriter/guitarists.

 Whilst releasing music & touring for the last eight years, Biilmann’s songs and guitar playing caught the eye of world renowned guitar brands Gibson & Maton guitars resulting in official player partnerships.
-Whether it be intricate finger style playing and percussion, clockwork like finger picking or lightning fast blues licks, Jack’s skill set is undeniable.
-Vocally Biilmann is a true story teller, from almost whispering through to sending waves of whisky drenched vocal power, audiences are captivated by the emotional realness.
-Jack has gained vocal comparisons to Eddie Vedder of Pearl Jam and Caleb Followill of Kings of Leon.
+Whether it be intricate finger-style playing, percussion, clockwork like finger picking or lightning fast blues licks, Jack’s skill set is undeniable.
+Vocally Biilmann is a true story teller which leaves audiences captivated by his emotional realness and growling vocal power.
 With the addition of clever foot percussion, harmonica and looping, Biilmann has always had his own unmistaken sound.

 In January 2016 Biilmann released a touching tribute track “Forever Unbeaten*” dedicated to fallen cricketer Phillip Hughes which was internationally acclaimed and covered by media outlets such as The Daily Telegraph, Fox Sports News & The Herald Sun and press as far as India, Pakistan & England to name a just a few.
 After spending the majority of 2016 locked away in the studio with highly sought after producer Matt Barnes & world renowned mastering engineer Tony “Jack The Bear” Mantz (Xavier Rudd, John Butler Trio , Silverchair) Biilmann’s second solo STREAMS album was released on February 2017 with a great deal of hype attached with it.
 Streams charted at #3 on the iTunes singer/songwriter charts and #14 on the Australian Independent Record Labels Association album charts plus glowing reviews around the country.